 Current areas of research in our laboratory are:

 - Regulation and function of Store-Operated Calcium Entry (SOCE) in brain development and disease

 - Post-transcriptional and -translational control of neuroplasticity effector Arc/Arg3.1

-- Study of the molecular basis of bipolar disorder with patient-derived iPSCs differentiated in neural progenitor cells (NPCs) and neurons
+- Study of the molecular basis of bipolar disorder and schizophrenia with patient-derived iPSCs differentiated in neural progenitor cells (NPCs) and neurons

 Our laboratory uses a multidisciplinary approach to explore these questions, which includes primary neuron cultures, genetic perturbations, calcium and live-cell imaging, confocal microscopy, gene expression profiling, proteomic techniques, as well as patient-derived models of neurodevelopmental disorders.

 The Lalonde Laboratory of Molecular and Cellular Neuroscience is currently funded by NSERC, an NARSAD Young Investigator Award from the Brain & Behavior Research Foundation, as well as start-up funding from the University of Guelph College of Biological Science and the Department of Molecular and Cellular Biology.